ElZetache/ElZetache/README.md

 <h1 align="center">Welcome to my lands!</h1>
 <h3 align="center">Cybersegurity & Software Engineer</h3>

 Hi!
-My name is Albert, I am working on software development for an company in Barcelona.
-I am currently working with cobol/db2 and mainframe on projects in the financial/insurance markets.
-- Software Engineer in my job.
-- Cybersecurity enthusiast in my spare time.
+My name is Albert!

+Since I was a child, I've always had a great passion for computers, experimenting and learning through hands-on experience (sometimes breaking a few things along the way).
+Over time, this curiosity led me to the fascinating world of programming, where I found my true calling.

+In addition to my interest in technology, I also enjoy creating content online.
+While I am currently focused on programming, I don't rule out the possibility of exploring and combining both passions in the future.

+I am a proactive individual, eager to learn and take on new challenges, always seeking opportunities to grow and contribute to innovative projects.

 <img align="center" src="https://www.codewars.com/users/ElZetache/badges/large"></img>